-1. Stewardship is a process, not a one-time activity.
+1. Donor stewardship is a process, not a one-time activity.
 You’re not done when the thank-you letter goes in the mail.
 You have to find ways to keep people in the know about what their gift is doing, and you need individual plans for major donors.

-2. Stewardship requires communication.
+2. Donor stewardship requires communication.
 When a donor calls or emails, they should be your top priority – don’t make them wait.
 The more you talk and communicate with them, the healthier the relationship is.

-3. Stewardship requires transparency.
+3. Donor stewardship requires transparency.
 Tell them specifically what you’re doing with their gift.
 How is their donation making a difference?
 Are lives being changed?
 They want to know and it helps them feel good about their decision to give to you.

 4. The best donors give more than just money.
 Value their time, their stuff, and their friends, too.
 They have way more to bring to the table than just financial contributions.

 5. Keep the process fresh and exciting.
 Don’t let donors get bored.
 Don’t send the same dull or tired letters or newsletters.
 Surprise and enchant them.
 Give them something to talk to their friends and coworkers about.

 6. Recognition is crucial.
 Recognize them for the part they’re playing.
 Tell them how they’re the hero in your work.
 And honor their request if they’d like to remain anonymous.

 7. Solicit sparingly, but do solicit.
 Be sure to share good stories and updates with them frequently so you’re not always asking.
 Asking 2-4 times per year is usually enough, but your mileage may vary, so do what works for your nonprofit.